department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/one-year.md

     description: ""
 ---

-Have you had signs of an illness like hypertension (high blood pressure), arthritis (joint pain), diabetes (high blood sugar levels), or peptic ulcers (painful sores—also called ulcers—in your stomach or small intestine) that started within a year after being discharged from active military service?
+Have you had signs of an illness like hypertension (high blood pressure), arthritis (joint pain), diabetes (high blood-sugar levels), or peptic ulcers (painful sores—also called ulcers—in your stomach or small intestine) that started within a year after being discharged from active military service?
 If yes, you may be able to get VA support (known as disability compensation or benefits).

 If your symptoms appear within 1 year after discharge—even if they weren't there while you were serving—we'll conclude that they're related to your service.
 [See the complete list of covered illnesses](http://www.benefits.va.gov/warms/docs/regs/38CFR/BOOKB/PART3/S3_309.doc).